A self-invested personal pension, or SIPP, is essentially a ‘DIY’ pension, where you choose exactly where your money is going to be invested.

-There are plenty of SIPP providers to choose from, but below is a rundown of what some of the better known names offer.
-Bear in mind that this is only a brief overview and other charges may apply.
+The best SIPP provider for you will depend on the investment options you want, how much you want to pay, and whether you have a smaller or larger amount to invest.
+There are plenty of SIPP providers to choose from, but below is a rundown of what some of the better known names offer and how much they charge.
+Bear in mind that this is only a brief overview and other costs may apply.
 Seek professional financial advice if you need help choosing a SIPP provider.

 What they offer: Vanguard has very low charges.
 There are no fund dealing charges, and there’s an annual charge of just 0.15% of the total amount held in the SIPP (capped at £375 a year).
 However, you’re restricted to Vanguard’s range of 75 low-cost funds and their range of ready-made portfolios designed for retirement, known as the ‘Target’ Retirement funds.